scrapinghub/splash/README.rst

 Using Splash with Scrapy
 ------------------------

-To use Splash with Scrapy, please refer to the `ScrapyJS library`_.
+To use Splash with Scrapy, please refer to the `scrapy-splash library`_.

 Support
 -------